TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

     )
 ```

-This method creates a template with properly configured components, making it easier to create templates with isolated dependency components.
+This method creates an assembler with properly configured components, making it easier to create templates with isolated dependency components.